georgiee/coding-for-kids/slides.md

 ![fit](images/01-intro/xmas-monitor-tree.jpg)

 ---
-^ My computer was running Windows 95 on a Pentium MMX 200 Mhz with a 4GB hard disk.
+^ My computer was running Windows 95 and had a 4GB hard disk.

 ^ This thing had of course no internet.